-Quick Answer: The 5 Best Ice Packs for Coolers
+Quick Answer: The 5 Best-Rated Ice Pack for Coolers

 - Cooler Shock Zero°F Cooler Freeze Packs

 - YETI ICE Re-Freezable Reusable Cooler Ice Pack

 - Engel Coolers 32F Degree Hard Shell Cooler Pack

 Ice Packs for Coolers Reviews

 - Safety Features: Non-hazardous

 - Gel or Water: Water with Cooler Shock formulated dry mix